labarilem/notes/bitcoin-and-cryptocurrency-technologies/digital-signature.md

 ## Use cases

 - Public keys can be used as identities
-- Signature schemes can be used to sign the last hash pointer in a blockchain, thus signing the whole blockhain.
+- Signature schemes can be used to sign the last hash pointer in a blockchain, thus signing the whole blockchain.

 ## Signature scheme used in Bitcoin